 Phase One: Professional Development Needs Assessment & Initial Training

 Phase One focused on conducting a comprehensive Early Childhood Professional Development (EC PD) needs assessment, including surveys, classroom observations, interviews, and a written report.
-CES then delivered targeted professional development sessions and began supporting the district’s itinerant team in transitioning toward a coaching framework to improve classroom carryover of services.
+CES-ECD then delivered targeted professional development sessions and began supporting the district’s itinerant team in transitioning toward a coaching framework to improve classroom carryover of services.

 Phase Two: Practice-Based Coaching & Social-Emotional Learning